 The Different Parts Of A Crochet Hook

-A crochet hook may seem pretty straightforward.
-Knowing the anatomy of these essential tools helps you choose the right one for you.
+A crochet hook seems straightforward.
+Knowing the anatomy of these essential tools helps you choose the right one.

 For more information on a crochet hook’s anatomy, click here.

-There are two types of crochet hooks.
+There are two crochet hooks.
 These are tapered and inline.

-They both have a different feel.
+They have a different feel.
 Try both and see what you think.

 - A sharper, pointy head

 - The hook is the same width as the handle and doesn’t bend or curve

 - The deep groove makes it easier to hold working wool in place, perfect for beginners

 - The sharp head is both good and bad.
 Excellent for inserting into the project, though there’s a chance it could catch and snag